When you put the NVIDIA Shield and Xbox One controllers side-by-side, there’s an obvious similarity.

 Second and third generation Xbox One controllers have a 3.5 mm headphone jack at the bottom.
 That’s great if you want to play games without disturbing everyone in your house.

 Unfortunately, there’s no way to map that to the NVIDIA Shield.
-This was confirmed by NVIDIA back in February 2020.
+NVIDIA confirmed this back in February 2020.

 Xbox One Controller with Wireless Adapter